shahkhans/CleaningData_Assignment4/README.md

 5. rom the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 6. Write the Tidy Data set to a text file.

-The end result is shown in the file `tinyDataSet.txt`
+The end result is shown in the file `tinyDataSorted.txt`